Ashitpatel001/Hardware_NN_Accelerator/README.md

 The console will output the simulation logs.
 Look for:

-TEST PASSED == HARDWARE ACCURACY: 100.00%
+TEST PASSED > HARDWARE ACCURACY: 100.00%

+To view waveforms, download the generated .vcd file and open it in GTKWave.

+📊 Results

+The verification suite runs random vectors through the 8-16-4 network.

+Total Neurons Simulated: 20

+Bit-True Matches: 20/20

+Accuracy: 100%